This post may contain affiliate links. For more information, read my disclosure policy.

 Besides the fact that not having an ingredient is frustrating when you’re midway through a recipe, it can also be destructive.
 Substitutions don’t always work and running to the store mid-recipe can have devastating consequences too (remember how baking soda recipes need to be baked immediately?)

-I try never to abbreviate when I’m writing a recipe because I know that some people don’t know the abbreviations.
-However, not all recipe writers are the same.
-Some cookbooks even have abbreviations, so you need to know what they are and what they mean.
+Not all recipe writers are the same so you need to know what they are and what they mean.

 - T or Tblsp or tbsp or Tbl or TB: tablespoon